 Program Details Additional Requirements - Emergent Needs (AREN) Brief Description AREN provides a cash payment, in addition to a cash grant, to meet emergent housing or utility needs.
 Benefits may be authorized multiple times in the recipient's lifetime, but the cumulative total cannot exceed \$750 in a 12-month period.
 Payments are issued directly to housing and utility vendors.
-Legal Authorization RCW 74.08.090, Rulemaking Authority Enforcement RCW 74.04.050, Department to administer public assistance programs Funding Source Federal & State: Mixture of TANF and TANF-MOE dollars Population Served Pregnant women or families with an eligible minor child Eligibility Families must: Receive Temporary Assistance to Needy Families (TANF); State Family Assistance (SFA), or Refugee Cash Assistance (RCA); Have an emergency housing or utility need; and Have a good reason for not having enough money to pay for housing or utility costs.
+Legal Authorization RCW 74.08.090, Rulemaking Authority Enforcement.
+RCW 74.04.050, Department to administer public assistance programs.
+Funding Source Federal & State: Mixture of TANF and TANF-MOE dollars.
+Population Served Pregnant women or families with an eligible minor child.
+Eligibility Families must: Receive Temporary Assistance to Needy Families (TANF); State Family Assistance (SFA), or Refugee Cash Assistance (RCA); Have an emergency housing or utility need; and Have a good reason for not having enough money to pay for housing or utility costs.
 Services Payments may be used to: 1.
 Prevent eviction or foreclosure; 2.
 Secure housing if homeless or domestic violence victim; 3.
 Secure or prevent shut-off of utilities related to health and safety; or 4.
 Repair damage to a home if it poses a health or safety risk.
-Linkages Community or charitable agencies that may help to meet the emergent need Food banks Housing shelters or low-income/emergency housing Other public assistance programs
+Linkages Community or charitable agencies that may help to meet the emergent need.
+Food banks.
+Housing shelters or low-income/emergency housing.
+Other public assistance programs.

-Aged, Blind or Disabled (ABD) Cash Assistance
+Aged, Blind, or Disabled (ABD) Cash Assistance

-Program Details Aged, Blind or Disabled (ABD) Cash Assistance Brief Description Provides cash assistance for low-income adults who are age 65 or older, blind, or determined likely to meet federal Supplemental Security Income (SSI) disability criteria.
+Program Details Aged, Blind, or Disabled (ABD) Cash Assistance Brief Description Provides cash assistance for low-income adults who are age 65 or older, blind, or determined likely to meet federal Supplemental Security Income (SSI) disability criteria.
 Legal Authorization Cash assistance is authorized by RCW 74.62.030.
 Funding Source 100% General Fund-State (GF-S) cash benefits, which may be recovered from retroactive payment (interim assistance) when SSI eligibility is approved.
-Population Served Adults 18 years of age or older who are aged, blind or determined likely to meet federal SSI disability criteria pending a final administrative determination of disability by the Social Security Administration (SSA).
+Population Served Adults 18 years of age or older who are aged, blind, or determined likely to meet federal SSI disability criteria pending a final administrative determination of disability by the Social Security Administration (SSA).
 Eligibility Recipients must be age 65 or older, blind, or determined likely to meet federal SSI disability criteria based on a verified physical, mental, or intellectual impairment.
-A person is ineligible for ABD when disabled primarily due to alcoholism or drug addiction (chemical dependency).
+Recipients must follow through with the SSI application and appeal process as a condition of eligibility.
+A person is ineligible for ABD when disabled primarily due to chemical dependency (alcoholism or drug addiction).
 People who have a chemical dependency in addition to a separate mental or physical impairment may qualify for ABD.
-Recipients must follow through with the SSI application and appeal process as a condition of eligibility.
 Recipients who are assessed as chemically dependent by a certified chemical dependency professional are required to participate in drug or alcohol treatment as a condition of eligibility.
-Services Cash assistance, case management, and referral services SSI Facilitation services by Social Service Specialists trained to assist with the SSI disability application and appeal process Linkages Alcohol/drug assessment and treatment agencies Regional Support Networks / community mental health agencies Division of Vocational Rehabilitation Social Security Administration Food banks Housing shelters Long-term or congregate care facilities Naturalization Assistance Services Veterans Administration Private-practice attorneys who accept referrals to represent recipients in challenging denial of disability after the reconsideration stage of the SSI application.
+Services Cash assistance, case management, and referral services.
+SSI Facilitation services by Social Service Specialists trained to assist with the SSI disability application and appeal process.
+Linkages Health Care Authority.
+Behavioral Health Organizations.
+Division of Vocational Rehabilitation.
+Social Security Administration.
+Food banks.
+Housing shelters.
+Long-term or congregate care facilities.
+Naturalization Assistance Services.
+Veterans Administration.
+Private-practice attorneys who accept referrals to represent recipients in challenging denial of disability, after the reconsideration stage of the SSI application process.